 March 13, 2009

-District Names New Small Business Development Center Director
+District Names New Director of Small Business Development Center

 The Santa Clarita Community College District has announced the appointment of Steven Tannehill as director of the Small Business Development Center (SBDC) hosted by College of the Canyons.

 Tannehill, who comes to College of the Canyons with more than 20 years of business experience in the real estate finance industry, will work closely with Bruce Getzan, dean of economic development at the college, to provide leadership, direction and managerial oversight of the SBDC and its operations.

 Additionally, the SBDC director will provide in-depth consulting services and formal and informal training services to current and prospective local/regional small business owners regarding applicable business management practices.
 Tannehill takes over the position vacated by former Director Paul De La Cerda and Interim Director Charlie Gill.